Thomasbru/14b-mod/README.md

 # 14b-mod
 norns mod for mapping 14-bit midi to params

-usage: takes up to 14 bits of midi (2 channels) and maps them to parameters
+usage: takes up to 14 bits of midi (2 channels) and maps them to general and script specific parameters

 # setup:
 	in script